skinandme/full-stack-assessment-v2/README.md

 ### Scenario

-We have recently launched a new online shop.
-So far, it has been performing really well.
-Our growth team came up with a new idea we think will delight our customers and help us grow as a business.
+We have recently launched a new online shop and it has been performing well.
+Our growth team came up with the following new idea we think will delight our customers and help us grow as a business.

 ### Hypothesis